open/close all folders

 - Jakub Wędrowycz uses complex rituals to perform his exorcisms.
 He also knows some other ones, such as the ritual that opens a gate to Hell.

 - Ritual Magic exists in the Dresdenverse.
 Basically, any person who knows the ritual, wizard or not, can perform this ritual and obtain the magical result.
 Alas, the magical power behind such rituals always comes from something unpleasant, and a ritualistic caster becomes an Unwitting Pawn of it.
-What's interesting is that, according to Harry, the best way to disable a particular ritual is to make it general knowledge, only a limited amount of power can be channel into the world.
+What's interesting is that, according to Harry, the best way to disable a particular ritual is to make it general knowledge, since only a limited amount of power can be channeled into the world.
 If numerous people are trying a ritual only a very small amount of power can get through per person.

 - In one of the side stories there appears an organization devoted to erasing the names of these supernatural beings, and thus cutting their connection to this world.
 This brings them into direct conflict with the White Council on occasion, since the latter's SOP is to publicize the shit out of the names of ritual-powering-beings (the Brothers Grimm kept the organization from cutting off the Fae).
 The side story featured a member of the organization (Thomas) trying to stop a coven from using Harry and the Council from spreading the name of the entities they wished to contact.

 - There is a big difference between sorcery and wizardry in The Witch Watch.
-Wizardry seems to be a natural ability but sourcery depends mainly on laying out the correct magic circle with the right words and well-mapped spacing
+Wizardry seems to be a natural ability but sorcery depends mainly on laying out the correct magic circle with the right words and well-mapped spacing

 - In The Changeover, the main character undergoes this sort of magic, combined with a Vision Quest, in order to facilitate her transformation, or changeover into a witch.